 St James Church of England Primary and Nursery School is an inclusive school and will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
 We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.

-The staff and governors will work to ensure that all pupils with SEND reach their full potential, are fully included within the school community and are able to make successful transitions between educational establishments.
+The staff and trustees will work to ensure that all pupils with SEND reach their full potential, are fully included within the school community and are able to make successful transitions between educational establishments.

 Our School Offer for Children with SEND